 Cell Phones Off.
 It is unprofessional to allow outside interruptions to disrupt meetings.
 The same goes for class.
 Turn your cell phone off before you enter class.
 Texting, checking email on your phone or computer is rude and a poor professional demeaner.
 "Multi-tasking" is just constantly rotating attention.
 Give the class your fulltime attention.

 In your jobs and your classes, you will be evaluated.
 Your work will be presented to the entire class and put on the web.
 How you handle and use criticism will greatly determine your eventual success.
+In your future professional experiences, your work will be constantly reviewd and critiqued.
+Products of your creativity and decisons will be tested and iterated many times.
+This is an opportunity to thicken your skin and de-sensitize your toes.
 There is a professional approach for addressing criticisms and evaluations (or grades) with which you do not agree.
 First, take some time to consider the evaluation.
 After you receive the evaluation, think about it for at least 24 hours before doing anything – this cooling off period will help you present your case in a positive manner.
 Second, formulate a rational argument for why you deserve a better evaluation.
 Develop at least three points that you think prove you deserve a better evaluation.
 And third, first present your argument in writing (email is cool) then request a meeting to discuss your evaluation.
-Hey, your teacher (or supervisor) might buy your argument and you won’t need to have a meeting at all!
+Hey, your teacher (or supervisor) might buy your argument and you won't need to have a meeting at all!
 Handling disputes constructively is the mark of a true professional.

 Students are encouraged to participate in end of semester course evaluations.